5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 ### :warning: Don't inject already known Devices
 Sometimed I come across configs which contain a lot of unnecessary `DeviceProperties` which Hackintool extracted for them.
 In other words: they inject the same already known devices and properties back into the system where they came from.
 In most cases, this is completely unnecessary – there are no benefits in doing so – and it slows down the boot process as well.

-The only reason for doing this is to have installed PCIe cards listed in the "PCI" Section of System Profiler.
-Apart from that all detected devices will be listed in the corresponding category they belong to.
-So there's really no need to do this otherwise.
+The only reason for doing this is to have installed PCIe cards listed in the "PCI" section of System Profiler.
+Apart from that, all detected devices will be listed in the corresponding category they belong to automatically.
+So there's really no need to do this.

 :bulb: You only need to inject DeviceProperties in case you need to modify parameters/properties of devices, features etc. So please: don't inject the same, unmodified properties into the system you got them from in the first place.